uscuni/urban_taxonomy/README.md

 4. To run jupyter use either `pixi run jupyter lab` or pass extra arguments like `pixi run jupyter lab --port 8888`.

+# Reproducing the paper

-5. To run the analysis on the whole dataset - first, make sure you have the correct folder structure in place.
+To run the analysis on the whole dataset - first, make sure you have the correct folder structure in place.
 Then, run:

     - `code/download_buildings.ipynb` to download all the cadastre data for central europe
     - `code/explore_cadastre_data.ipynb` to standardise all the cadstre data from different countries into a single format